JUMPSEAT

 TSA Awards $10,000 Bonuses to Employees Who Worked During Shutdown

-Transportation Security Administration Recognizes Employee Service During Federal Shutdown
+Transportation Security Administration Recognizes Employees' Service During Federal Shutdown

-The Transportation Security Administration has announced that employees who worked without pay during the six-week federal shutdown are receiving $10,000 bonus checks.
-The payments are coming from carryover funds and are intended to recognize employees who ‘went above and beyond’ during the shutdown.
-The awards were announced by US Homeland Security Secretary Kristi Noem during an event at George Bush Intercontinental Airport.
-The agency has not released a precise count of how many employees will receive the award or the full criteria used to determine eligibility.
-The bonuses follow a proposal by President Donald Trump to recognize air traffic controllers who never missed a shift during the shutdown.
+The Transportation Security Administration has announced that some employees who worked through the six-week federal shutdown without pay are receiving $10,000 bonus checks.
+The payments are coming from carryover funds from the previous fiscal year and are intended to recognize employees who ‘went above and beyond’ during the shutdown.
+The Department of Homeland Security has not released a precise count of how many employees will receive the award or the full criteria used to determine eligibility.
+The move comes after President Donald Trump suggested that air traffic controllers who never missed a shift during the shutdown should receive bonuses, a proposal that was later endorsed by Transportation Secretary Sean Duffy.

 Key Takeaways